 Disneyland Dads - Some parents go overboard in trying to make up for not being with their child every day, buying them things the custodial parent can't afford and letting them skate by with no discipline.
 It's like going to Disneyland and what child wouldn't like it.
 Unfortunately, it makes you feel like you can't compete.
 Find out how to cope if your ex is playing these kinds of games.

 Dealing with Stepchildren - Many women remarry at some point and this brings the possibility of having step-children, which can strain the second marriage.
 If you're having issues because of this, these answers can help.
 For example:

 Dealing With Custody Changes - Most children push to live with their other parent at some point after a divorce.
 And it can feel like your heart is being ripped out when they tell you they want to leave.
 Gloria gives some tips on how to cope when your child chooses to change custody and how to handle the transition.

-When Your Child Divorces - You can't protect your children from every heartache they will face in life.
-This is especially true when they marriage and hit a relationship snag.
+When Your Adult Child Divorces - You can't protect your children from every heartache they will face in life.
+This is especially true when they get married and hit a relationship snag.
 So how involved should you be if your child is facing divorce?
 Check out When Your Adult Children Divorce.

-Adult Children - Kids are opinionated no matter their age, but this can become even more evident if they are older when you divorce.
-Get tips on how to handle the stickier situations when you have older children at Adult Children after Divorce
+Dealing with Adult Children after Divorce - Kids are opinionated no matter their age, but this can become even more evident if they are older when you divorce.
+Get tips on how to handle the stickier situations when you have older children and are getting divorced.

 You can also check out more FAQs about other divorce issues below: